yiisoft/docs/guide/en/tutorial/using-yii-with-swoole.md

 # Using Yii with Swoole

-[Swoole](https://www.swoole.co.uk/) is a PHP network framework distributed as PECL extension.
+[Swoole](https://www.swoole.co.uk/) is a PHP network framework distributed as a PECL extension.
 It allows you built-in async, multiple threads I/O modules.
 Developers can use sync or async, coroutine API to write the applications.

 In the context of Yii, it allows running request handlers as workers.
 Each worker may handle multiple requests.
-Such operation mode is often called [event loop](using-with-event-loop.md) and allows not to re-initialize framework for each request that improves performance significantly.
+Such an operation mode is often called [event loop](using-with-event-loop.md) and allows not to re-initialize a framework for each request that improves performance significantly.

 ## Installation

-Swoole works on Linux and MacOS and can be installed via pecl:
+Swoole works on Linux and macOS and can be installed via pecl:

 ```bash
 pecl install swoole